Media Resources

 FBI presence

-The FBI and other federal agencies often assist the NTSB on scene, collecting evidence, taking photographs and mapping and measuring the wreckage field, serving as a force-multiplier for the NTSB go-team.
+The FBI and other federal agencies often are partners to the NTSB on scene, collecting evidence, taking photographs, mapping and measuring the wreckage field and generally serving as a force-multiplier for the NTSB go-team.
 FBI presence on-scene does not necessarily mean there is a criminal investigation underway.

 After the On-Scene Investigation

-The final report of accident investigations, containing the NTSB’s decision as to the probable cause and the reasons for the agency’s conclusions, is adopted by the five-member board, sometimes in a public meeting held in Washington.
+The final report, containing the NTSB’s decision as to the probable cause and the reasons for the agency’s conclusions, is adopted by the five-member NTSB board, sometimes in a public meeting held in Washington.
 While urgent safety recommendations may be issued at any time during an investigation, most recommendations will be included in the final report.